European Network of Transmission System Operators for Electricity: Pan-European Transmission Network plans and cost–benefit analysis

 The ten-year network development plan 2016 (TYNDP) is drafted by ENTSO-E, in close cooperation with stakeholders, under scrutiny of ACER and is finally adopted by the European Commission.
 It is the only existing pan-European network development plan.
 It is the basis for the selection of EU projects of common interest (PCIs).
 The list of PCIs is not fixed by ENTSO-E and is subject to a different process led by the European Commission and EU Member States.

 The TYNDP is updated every two years.
 For inclusion in the TYNDP, each project, whether transmission or storage, has to go through a cost–benefit analysis.
 The benefit analysis methodology is developed by ENTSO-E in consultation with stakeholders and adopted by the European Commission.
 It assesses projects against socio-economic and environmental criteria.

-Adequacy forecasts
+Adequacy Outlooks

-ENTSO-E publishes summer and winter generation outlooks, well as a long-term system adequacy forecast, the Scenario Outlook & Adequacy Forecast (SO&AF).
+ENTSO-E publishes summer and winter adequacy outlooks, as well as a mid-term resource adequacy assessment, the European Resource Adequacy Assessment (ERAA).
 The seasonal outlooks assess if there is enough generation to cover supply and highlight possibilities for neighbouring countries to contribute to the generation/demand balance in critical situations in a specific country.
-The SO&AF analyses system adequacy on the long-term and is connected to investment decisions.
+The ERAA analyses resource adequacy on the decade ahead, accounting for investment and retirement decisions.